ecmcelheran/island-generator/README.md

   - Author: Rawan Mahdi [mahdir3@mcmaster.ca]
   - Author: Luna Aljammal [aljammal@mcmaster.ca]

-Note: PDF versions of the SVG files were created with `rsvg-convert`.

 ### A3 - Using Command Line to Make Islands
 The generator subproject can be used to generate a mesh.
 In general, our island subproject can support any sized mesh, but one should generate relatively small meshes in order to keep the runtime of our program to be acceptable.
 A well sized mesh can be implemented using the following command: